 What are some of the major changes being proposed?

-• Development of a Parking Wayfinding Strategy - to help residents better understand local parking regulations and availability - which would include improved advertising of existing downtown spaces, especially as an option for downtown employees.
-Please see the Parking Wayfinding Brochure, which includes a map of all the different time limits and applicable regulations and parking opportunities in the downtown, Cow Bay and Rushbrook areas, in the Documents section of this page.
+- Development of a Parking Wayfinding Strategy - to help residents better understand local parking regulations and availability - which would include improved advertising of existing downtown spaces, especially as an option for downtown employees.
+Please see the Parking Wayfinding Brochure, which includes a map of all the different time limits and applicable regulations and parking opportunities in the downtown, Cow Bay and Rushbrook areas, in the Documents section of this page (see the right side bar).

 Have more questions?